Otis College of Art and Design (Otis Art Institute)

 College Video Tour

-Otis College of Art and Design, located in Los Angeles, California, is a nonprofit private art institution that offers interested students career training in the fields of art and design.
-More than ten different programs are offered at Otis Art Institute, with a Master's degree being the highest degree available.
+Otis College of Art and Design, located in Los Angeles, CA, is a nonprofit private art institution that offers interested students career training and education in the fields of art and design.
+More than ten different programs are offered at Otis Art Institute, including degrees as high as a Master's degree.
 Some of the more popular programs offered for aspiring artists includes:

 - Film, Video and Photographic Arts